LuxCoreRender/LuxCoreDeps/README.md

 `push` events; however, in that case, no release is created.

-## Adding Dependencies to LuxCore
+## Adding Dependencies to LuxCoreDeps

 _(For admin only - requires appropriate rights on repository)_

-Dependencies can be added in `conanfile.py` file, in the repository root.
+Dependencies can be added to LuxCoreDeps by upgrading the `conanfile.py` file, located in the repository root.

 Please refer to the Conan documentation for instructions.